Window Installation Done Right

-Installing windows properly involves several key factors, but has one crucial goal: keeping moisture away from the wall cavity to prevent decay from occurring.
+Synopsis: Installing windows properly involves several key factors, but has one crucial goal: keeping moisture away from the wall cavity to prevent decay from occurring.
 Builder Rob Moody and his crew use an installation procedure that requires a bit more time and a little extra money for materials, but they believe their process is cheap insurance for a big investment.
 By using housewrap and pan flashing, then integrating the window with the proper substrate materials, Moody is able to get windows installed and feel secure that they won’t allow water into the house.
-This article includes a sidebar by contributing editor Mike Guertin, who writes about the extra attention required for proper installation of windows that use mechanical flanges.

 Given the fact that windows create large holes in a house’s exterior, I’m always shocked to see how many builders in our area don’t install them correctly.
 In the nine years that I’ve been building and renovating homes, I’ve seen windows that haven’t been integrated with the housewrap, improperly flashed installations, and even windows with no flashing at all.
 Not only does improper installation affect the durability and warranty of the windows, but it also exposes the wall cavity to moisture problems.

 Like any builders, my crew and I want to use efficient practices that won’t negatively affect the quality of our work.
 For us, that means using a pragmatic approach to installing windows with worst-case scenarios and long-term durability in mind.